Tareq905/Tareq905/README.md

 - 👋 Hi, I’m @Tareq905
-- 👀 I’m interested in Ethical Hacking and Developing projects
+- 👀 I’m interested in Creating projects also Cyber Security
 - 🌱 I’m currently Studying
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me tareqshah.027@gmail.com